 3. You have to remain laying down for at least TWO hours after placing the tablets vaginally so they can fully absorb.
 This is extremely important to the process.

 For most women bleeding and cramping will begin anywhere from thirty (30) minutes to four (4) hours after you insert/swallow the tablets.
 On average, the heavy cramping, bleeding, and passing of blood clots, will generally last between twenty-four (24) to forty-eight (48) hours, then will taper off like a period over the next two weeks.

 - Please use Maxi Pads or something else that would not require to be inside the vagina

 - We recommend you get a heating pad as this helps with cramping pain

 - Continue to take the nausea and pain medication as instructed on the bottles

 We are a proud member of the National Abortion Federation (“NAF”), an association of medical professionals who provide assistance to women seeking abortions including educational materials and sometimes financial assistance to women that qualify.
-If you are interested in financial assistance please ask for contact information for our patient funding coordinator when you complete your initial appointment at NFWS.
+If you are interested in financial assistance, please ask for our patient funding coordinators contact information when you schedule your appointment with us.